A working framework for Odele Beauty

 EG owns implementation, evals, infra, and the next-skill backlog.
 Odele owns approvals, domain calls, and what's worth automating next.
 Dashboard and Teams bot are equal interfaces, not "the real product and the bot."

-~$150K+ / yr in alternatives
+~$150K+ / yr in net-new SaaS

 Make Odele's playbook executable.